cilium/cilium/Documentation/gettingstarted.rst

-You can now launch additional containers represent other services attempting to access *Service1*.
-Any new container with label "id.service2" will be allowed to access *Service1* on port 80, otherwise the network request will be dropped.
+You can now launch additional containers represent other services attempting to access *app1*.
+Any new container with label "id.app2" will be allowed to access *app1* on port 80, otherwise the network request will be dropped.

-To test this out, we'll make an HTTP request to *Service1* from a container with the label "id.service2" :
+To test this out, we'll make an HTTP request to *app1* from a container with the label "id.app2" :

 ::

-    $ docker run --rm -ti --net cilium-net -l "id.service2" --cap-add NET_ADMIN cilium/demo-client ping service1-instance1
+    $ docker run --rm -ti --net cilium-net -l "id.app2" --cap-add NET_ADMIN cilium/demo-client curl -m 10 http://app1
-    PING service1-instance1 (10.11.250.189): 56 data bytes
-    64 bytes from 10.11.250.189: seq=4 ttl=64 time=0.100 ms
-    64 bytes from 10.11.250.189: seq=5 ttl=64 time=0.107 ms
-    64 bytes from 10.11.250.189: seq=6 ttl=64 time=0.070 ms
-    64 bytes from 10.11.250.189: seq=7 ttl=64 time=0.084 ms
-    64 bytes from 10.11.250.189: seq=8 ttl=64 time=0.107 ms
-    64 bytes from 10.11.250.189: seq=9 ttl=64 time=0.103 ms
+    <html><body><h1>It works!</h1></body></html>

 We can see that this request was successful, as we get a valid ping responses.

-Now let's run the same ping request to *Service1* from a container that has label "id.service3":
+Now let's run the same ping request to *app1* from a container that has label "id.app3":

 ::

-    $ docker run --rm -ti --net cilium-net -l "id.service3" --cap-add NET_ADMIN cilium/demo-client ping service1-instance1
+    $ docker run --rm -ti --net cilium-net -l "id.app3" --cap-add NET_ADMIN cilium/demo-client curl -m 10 http://app1

-You will see no ping replies, as all requests are dropped by the Cilium security policy.
+You will see no reply as all packets are dropped by the Cilium security policy.
+The request will time-out after 10 seconds.

 So with this we see Cilium's ability to segment containers based purely on a container-level identity label.
 This means that the end user can apply